datawizard1337/ARGUS/README.md

 *	**url** – the URL of the webpage.

 ### Linkspider output

+One row equals one website (identified by its ID).
+All hyperlinks found on n (n ≤ **limit**) webpages are aggregated to the website (domain) level and duplicates are removed.

 ![ARGUS linkspider output](https://github.com/datawizard1337/ARGUS/blob/master/misc/pics/ARGUS_linkspider.png?raw=true)
 *	**ID** – the ID of the website as given in [input-data] section of the settings file.